heavyai/rbc/doc/omnisci/bytes.rst

 .. py:class:: Bytes

-    In OmniSciDB, Bytes is represented as follows:
+    In HeavyDB, Bytes is represented as follows:

     .. code-block:: C